Level Mountain: Felsic dome-forming stage

 By the Pliocene epoch, radially directed alpine glaciers had eroded away much of the bimodal stratovolcano, leaving behind a series of U-shaped valleys with intervening ridges that comprise the Level Mountain Range.
-This dissection of the bimodal stratovolcano was followed by the felsic dome-forming stage.
+This dissection of the bimodal stratovolcano was followed by the felsic dome-forming stage 4.5 million years ago.
 Eruptions of felsic magma were predominantly viscous during this stage of activity, resulting in the magma piling up around volcanic vents to create a series of lava domes.
 Individual domes grew up to 0.094 km3 in the glacially eroded core of the bimodal stratovolcano.

-The felsic dome-forming stage extended over a timespan of two million years.
-Meszah Peak, the highest point of both Level Mountain and the Level Mountain Range, formed at the end of this stage 2.5 million years ago.
+The felsic dome-forming stage extended over a timespan of two million years; Meszah Peak, the highest point of both Level Mountain and the Level Mountain Range, formed at the end of this stage 2.5 million years ago.
 Also emplaced at the end of this stage were comendite flows, ash flow tuffs and lava tubes.

 Quaternary stage

-The fourth and final stage of volcanism began on the summit of Level Mountain, depositing lava in and adjacent to the Level Mountain Range.
+A fourth and final stage of volcanism began on the summit of Level Mountain in the last 2.5 million years, depositing lava in and adjacent to the Level Mountain Range.
 This lava is indirectly dated as Pleistocene age, on the basis of the presence of intraglacial deposits.
 These deposits are in the form of pillow lavas, which were likely extruded into marginal glacial lakes high on the flanks of the mountain.
 More recent volcanic eruptions have been a topic of debate among scientists.
 Several small basaltic vents on the broad summit of Level Mountain were considered by T. S. Hamilton and C. M. Scafe (1977) to have formed during the Holocene epoch, although Holocene activity has been regarded as uncertain by B. R. Edwards and J. K. Russell (2000).
 These younger vents produced spatter cones, agglomerate and volcanic bombs, as well as trachybasalt, mugearite and hawaiite lava flows.
 This activity was concentrated on and near Meszah Peak and on ridges 14 km southeast and 10 km south-southwest of Meszah.
 Exposed on the south side of Level Mountain near Hatchau Lake is a rock outcrop consisting of boulders cemented together by calcareous sinter.
 This suggests an area of hot spring activity that may be related to volcanism at the mountain.